ramanan12345/vjs-video-webpack-example/README.md

 var angular = require('angular');
 var videojs = require('video.js');
 ```
-To use the directly, simply require it to load the `vjs-video` Angular module.
+To use the directive, simply require it to load the `vjs-video` Angular module.

 ```javascript
 var vjsVideoModule = require('vjs-video');